-Monmouth University offers a comprehensive, for credit, Post Master's Certificate in Play Therapy.
+Monmouth University offers a comprehensive, for credit, Graduate Certificate in Play Therapy.
 This program is designed to enhance the clinical practice of mental health professionals working with children and adolescents.

-The Post Master's Certificate Program offers graduate-level Play Therapy-specific courses that exceed the 150-course-hour requirement for mental health professionals pursuing a Registered Play Therapist (RPT) credential from the Association for Play Therapy (APT).
-Additionally, students in the program work toward the required 500 direct practice clinical hours in play therapy and the required 50 hours of supervision necessary to become a Registered Play Therapist.
+The Graduate Certificate Program offers graduate-level Play Therapy-specific courses that exceed the 150-course-hour requirement for mental health professionals pursuing a Registered Play Therapist (RPT) credential from the Association for Play Therapy (APT).
+Students in the program can also work toward the required 500 direct practice clinical hours in play therapy and the required 50 hours of supervision necessary to become a Registered Play Therapist.

 Four courses are hybrid and meet every other weekend on campus, and two courses are currently offered completely online.